 In crises, futures sit below spot (backwardation).

-For everyday traders, you don’t need to jump straight into trading them.
+For beginner traders, don’t jump straight into trading them.
 Simply watching the curve and noticing whether it’s pricing in calm or panic can sharpen your understanding of the market.